RNC's McDaniel: Biden Did Not Grasp Pain He Caused in Speech

 "He did not take responsibility for his failures, offered no real solutions to the many crises Americans are facing, and instead doubled down on his disastrous and polarizing agenda," McDaniel said in a statement late Tuesday night.
 "Americans are struggling and Biden once again ignored them.
 Republicans will hold Biden and Democrats accountable in November."

-Meanwhile, McDaniel praised Iowa Governor Kim Reynolds, who delivered the Republican response to Biden's speech.
+Meanwhile, McDaniel praised Iowa Gov. Kim Reynolds, who delivered the Republican response to Biden's speech.

 © 2022 Newsmax.
 All rights reserved.